I see countless examples of significant diseconomies of scale in growing, decentralized groups.

 Centralization of organization functions is key to realizing economies of scale.
 Business functions that are decentralized are by their very nature, less efficient than the alternative.
 Decentralized functions will increase inefficiencies, increase costs, slow down decision-making, create frustrations with staff and ultimately cost an organizations hundreds of thousands and/or millions of dollars in excess costs and…lost profits.

-Ultimately, diseconomies of scale are allowed to occur by executive management who have not made the decision to centralize functions.
+Ultimately, diseconomies of scale can occur by executive management who have not made the decision to centralize functions.
 Reasons for this can include:

 - Decentralization – The management philosophy allowing decentralized functions to exist is the primary contributor to diseconomies of scale

 - Management Fear/Indifference – Growth brings change.
 Some management can see the economies of scale opportunities and will attack them.
-Others, may see the opportunities, but may be afraid to take action, or they may be “too busy” to take action, or they may hope the problem will be addressed by someone else.
+Others may see the opportunities, but may be afraid to act, or they may be “too busy” to take action, or they may hope the problem will be addressed by someone else.